Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Proofs

-(Surjectivity) Third, given a line graph topology (of a bipartite graph), we know from Theorem~\ref{thm:whitney} immediately that the original bipartite structure is unique.
-We now provide a construction from $G_l$ to $G_b$.
-Given a line graph structure, we first find a maximum independent set (in Definition~\ref{def:maximummatching}) and color them in red (shown in Fig.~\ref{fig:appendix3} (a)). \cite{paschos2010combinatorial} proves that it could be found in polynomial time.
+Second, given a line graph topology, we know from Theorem~\ref{thm:whitney} immediately that the original bipartite structure is unique.
+We now provide a construction from $\calG_l$ to $\calG_s$.
+Given a line graph structure, we first find a maximum independent set (in Definition~\ref{def:maximummatching}) and color them in red (shown in Figure~\ref{fig:appendix3} (a)). \cite{paschos2010combinatorial} proves that the maximum independent node could be found in polynomial time.

-Since every vertex and hyperedge from $G_b$ spans a clique in $L(G_b)$.
-Let us think about the node in this topology, it is potentially a vertex-hyperedge pair in the original hypergraph.
+Since every vertex and every hyperedge from $\calG_s$ spans a clique in $L(\calG_s)$, let us think about the line node in the induced graph (which is Fig.~\ref{fig:appendix3}.(b) here), which is potentially a vertex-hyperedge pair.
 Therefore, each node $(v, e)$ must be connected to exactly two cliques: one spanned by vertex $v$ and one spanned by hyperedge $e$.
-Essentially, we try to project these cliques back to original vertex or hyperedges in $G_b$.
-In fact, for each colored node (three in Fig.~\ref{fig:appendix3} (a)), we choose one of two cliques connected to it so as to make sure: i) the selected cliques have no intersections (there is only two choices.
-In this case, choose cliques with $1$ on their edges or cliques with $0$ on their edges) and ii) the set of cliques cover all nodes in the topology, shown in Fig.~\ref{fig:appendix3} (b).
+Essentially, we try to project these cliques back to original vertex or hyperedges in $G_s$.
+In fact, for each colored node, we choose one of two cliques connected to it so as to make sure: i) the selected cliques have no intersections (there are two choices.
+In this case, choose $1$-edge cliques or $0$-edge cliques) and ii) the set of cliques cover all nodes in the topology, shown in Fig.~\ref{fig:appendix3} (b).

-For any given line graph topology (of a bipartite graph), we could always find the set of cliques with $1$ on edges or the set of cliques with $0$ on edges that satisfies i) and ii), guaranteed by Definition~\ref{def:maximummatching}.
+For any given line graph topology (of a star expansion graph), we could always find the set of $1$-edge cliques or the set of $0$-edge cliques that satisfies i) and ii), guaranteed by Definition~\ref{def:maximummatching}.
 Conceptually, due to the bipartite nature, one set will be the cliques spanned by original hyperedges and another set will be the cliques spanned by original vertices.
 Either will work for us.
-Note that the set of cliques with $0$ on edges also includes two size-1 clique, denoted as $v_4$ and $v_5$ in Fig.~\ref{fig:appendix3} (b).
-They seem to only connect to one clique with $1$ on edges, i.e, $e_3$ clique, however, they are actually size-1 cliques spanned by original vertices which belongs to only one hyperedge in $G_b$.
+Note that the set of $1$-edge cliques also includes two size-1 clique, denoted as $v_4$ and $v_5$ in Fig.~\ref{fig:appendix3} (b).
+They seem to only connect to one $1$-edge clique, i.e, $e_3$ clique, however, they are actually size-1 cliques spanned by the original vertices which belongs to only one hyperedge.